 Punctures are like a shadow, they cannot really completely be avoided!
 But having said that, the risk of having a flat can definitely be minimized if you follow these simple tips.

-1. PUMP UP YOUR TIRES TO OPTIMAL PRESSURE
+1. PUMP UP YOUR TIRES

 Optimal tire pressure depends on your riding conditions!
 Lower tire pressure under wet conditions enables higher traction.
 Just a few PSI reduced from your tires can magically transform your ride.
-A heavier rider would need higher tire pressure to ensure no pinch flats.
+A heavier rider would need a higher tire pressure to ensure no pinch flats.
 Play around with tire pressures to understand How this can impact your ride.

 2. BE ALERT ON THE ROAD

 Roads are filled with potholes, stones, and various other hazardous substances, riding over which would cause a puncture.
 All of it can be avoided by being alert while riding on the road.
 When on a group ride, alert the rider behind about the upcoming hazard by giving them an appropriate signal.
 Prevent riding towards the absolute left edge of the road.
-In India especially, sharp stones and metal pieces are swept to the road sides and could cause issues if you ride thru them.
+In India especially, sharp stones and metal pieces are swept to the roadsides and could cause issues if you ride thru them.
 In case you see broken glass, slow down and avoid riding thru the broken pieces.

-3. GOOD QUALITY TIRES
+3. HIGH QUALITY TIRES

 4. PERFORM REGULAR CHECKS

 Perform a thorough weekly check up on your tires.
 Ensure there are no cuts or cracks on the tire which would expose the inner tube and lead to punctures.

 OTHER THINGS TO LOOK FOR